YouTube star Lachlan Lever starts school

 “We did years of early intervention and speech therapy for Lachlan to get here,” Michelle said.

-This included working with Australian Hearing, specialists in paediatric hearing care, who provided support, advice and technology to help Lachlan with his language and communications skills.
+This included working with Hearing Australia, who provided support, advice and technology to help Lachlan with his language and communications skills.

 “For Lachlan to be starting at a mainstream school is a dream that I was not sure would be possible when he was born.”